sonatype-nexus-community/nexus-lifecycle-gitlab/README.md

 ## nexus-lifecycle-gitlab

-This docker image is designed to be used as a Gitlab Runner for performing [Sonatype Nexus Lifecycle](https://www.sonatype.com/nexus-lifecycle "Would you like to know more?") evaluations.
+This Docker image is designed to be used as a GitLab Runner for performing [Sonatype Nexus Lifecycle](https://www.sonatype.com/nexus-lifecycle "Would you like to know more?") evaluations.

 ## Example runner